isl-org/OpenBot/ios/OpenBot/OpenBot/Authentication/README.md

 To integrate Firebase into an iOS openBot application for Google sign-in, we will need a few prerequisites.

 - A Google Account To use Google Sign-in with Firebase, you must have a Google account.
 If you don't have one, you can create one for free at https://accounts.google.com/signup.
 - A Firebase Project To use Firebase, you need to create a Firebase project.
-You can create a project by visiting the Firebase Console at https://console.firebase.google.com.
+You can create a project by visiting the [Firebase Console](https://console.firebase.google.com).
 - Cocoapods is a dependency manager for Swift and Objective-C projects.
 To install the Firebase SDK, you need to have Cocoapods installed on your system.

 ### Pods